-Art History examines artworks in historical and artistic contexts.
-This course includes the study of French and New Zealand art in the 19th century, covering key art movements such as Romanticism and Impressionism.
+Art History examines the styles and meanings art works in historical and artistic contexts.
+In this course, students will focus on art in 19th Century France, exploring key art movements such as Neoclassicism and Impressionism.
+Art History will support a broad range of careers by developing students' analytical skills, critical thinking, writing, literacy and discussion skills.
 There is no practical art involved in this subject.

-Number Title Internal/ Credits External 91180 Examine the effects of formal elements of art works Е 4 91181 Examine the meanings conveyed by art works Е 4 91182 Examine the influence of context(s) on art works Е 4 91185 Communicate a considered personal response to art works 1 4 91186 Demonstrate understanding of art works in relation to their physical environments 1 4
+Number Title Internal/ Credits External 91180 Examine the effects of formal elements of art works E 4 91181 Examine the meanings conveyed by art works E 4 91182 Examine the influence of context(s) on art works Е 4 91185 Communicate a considered personal response to art works I 4 91186 Demonstrate understanding of art works in relation to their physical environments 1 4